 - b.
 Using a light hammer and center punch, mark the locations for the four mounting holes and cable access hole on the mounting surface in the locations indicated on the template. - c.
-Drill a 5/8" (16 mm) hole at the four mounting hole locations you marked in Step b.
-Later, you will insert four 1/2"-13 bolts through these holes to secure the antenna to the mounting surface. - d.
-Cut out the 3.75" (95 mm) cable access hole in the location you marked in Step b.
+Drill a 5/16" (8 mm) hole at the four mounting hole locations you marked in Step b.
+Later, you will insert four 1/4"-20 bolts through these holes to secure the antenna to the mounting surface. - d.
+Cut out the 3.5" (89 mm) cable access hole in the location you marked in Step b.
 Smooth the edges of the hole to protect the cables.
-Later, you will route the power/data and RF cables through this hole and into the vessel.
-(You may also apply anti-chafe material around the cables to protect them from abrasion.) - e.
+(You may also apply anti-chafe material around the cables to prevent abrasion.)
+Later, you will route the power/data and RF cables through this hole and into the vessel. - e.
 Clean and dry the antenna mounting surface. - f.
 Peel off the paper backing from the supplied foam seal to expose the adhesive.
-Then press the foam seal down firmly onto the mounting surface, ensuring the hole in the foam seal aligns with the cable access hole in the mounting surface (see Figure 12).
+Then press the foam seal down firmly onto the mounting surface, ensuring the hole in the foam seal aligns with the cable access hole in the mounting surface (see Figure 11).

 NOTE: Apply the foam seal to the vessel mounting surface, not to the antenna's baseplate.

-You will have difficulty connecting the cables to the antenna if the foam seal is attached to the baseplate.
+g.
+Transport the antenna to the mounting site.

-Figure 12: Antenna Mounting Holes Layout
+Figure 11: Antenna Mounting Holes Layout